 USA Climbing Transformation Grants are to programs that endeavor to make the transformative power of climbing accessible and inclusive in the United States in furtherance of the mission of USA Climbing.
 For the 2022 inaugural grant year, there were 27 applicant programs.
 Applications were reviewed by a Review Committee that consisted of the Chairs of the USA Climbing Committees.
 Each application sought a minimum of $5,000 and a maximum of $20,000.
 The Review Committee recommended, and the USA Climbing CEO and USA Climbing Board of Directors approved, the following five programs as being eligible for TGP grants.
-Grants will be made possible by the generous support of donors through the USA Climbing Foundation.
+Grants have been made possible by the generous support of donors through the USA Climbing Foundation.
 Future grant cycles will be announced when available.

 Arizona High School Climbing Association:

 The Arizona High School Climbing Association runs the Community Climbing Foundation (CCF) which provides climbing experiences to in-need and at-risk youth through partnerships with scholastic and other youth services providers such as group homes, drug treatment providers, and nonprofits that serve low-income communities.
 The CCF experiences are subsidized or completely paid for by CCF with support from the Arizona High School Climbing Association (HSCA), fundraising and partnerships.